mrpg/uproot-with-motion-attestation/README.md

 ```

 The example's `pipeline()` exports the dynamically derived check count,
-failed-check count, and minimum score alongside the ordinary
+failed-check count, and mean score alongside the ordinary
 prisoner's-dilemma data.
 Those export columns are not player fields; the
 append-only ledger remains the sole persisted attestation data.